shantanu5092/Python-script-to-search-for-a-file-in-OS-and-then-replace-the-content/README.md

 Step-4: Then ask if any edits are to be made in the file.
 (Assuming that it is a text file and can be edited)

-Step-5: Ask the user about the string he wants to edit.
+Step-5: Take user input for the string he wants to edit.

-Step-6: Ask the user to enter the replacement of the string.
+Step-6: Take user input for the replacement of the string.

 Step-7: Replace the word and exit.